glennlum/REST-APIs-with-Flask-and-Python/README.md

 This code includes a Flask application with multiple API endpoints for managing a department store chain.

 # Project 4
-This code builds on Project 3 by utilising the Flask REST-ful framework and providing JWT authentication.
+This code builds on Project 3 implementing the Flask REST-ful framework and providing JWT authentication.

 # Project 5
 This code builds on Project 4 adding SQLite database connectivity.

-# Project 5
+# Project 6
 This code builds on Project 5 providing SQLAlchemy integration.